 - leading to career opportunities in their chosen field.

-Over 2018 we conducted one-to-one sessions with :
+Over 2018/19 we conducted regular one-to-one sessions with several beneficiaries including:

 - an 11 year-old with PTSD and cultural issues stemming from domestic abuse

 - a 16 year-old suffering from depression excluded from school after overdosing on Xanax